-If your/your child's doctor cannot be reached to approve a prescription, you/your child may be able to get a three (3)-day emergency supply of your/your child's medication.
+If your/your child's doctor cannot be reached to approve a prescription, you/your child may be able to get a three-day emergency supply of your/your child's medication.
 Call Superior at 1-800-783-5386 for help with your medications and refills.
-Your drug store can also call the pharmacy help desk for assistance.